 Creamy pesto salad dressing has two main components:

 If summer has given you loads of basil and you haven’t made it into basil, now is the time, my friend!
-I’ve got a slew of pesto recipes including easy pesto with pine nuts, pesto without pine nuts to mention a few.
+I’ve got a slew of pesto recipes including easy pesto with pine nuts, pesto without pine nuts and a really creamy pistachio pesto to mention a few.

 Pick one, find 2 minutes and get to making pesto!
 Or buy a jar of ready-made pesto (Costco makes a great one —totally worth freezing into smaller portions).